Nokia pushes $99 Internet phone in market share battle

 For the first time, global smartphone shipments overtook that of smart feature phones in the three months to March.

-The challenge for Nokia is to convince entry-level smartphone buyers that the Asha can fulfil their needs and give a smartphone-like experience, said Rajat Agrawal, executive editor at gadget reviewer BGR India.
+The challenge for Nokia is to convince entry-level smartphone buyers that the Asha can fulfill their needs and give a smartphone-like experience, said Rajat Agrawal, executive editor at gadget reviewer BGR India.

 "These are the devices they think will compete with the $100-$150 Android smartphones.
 The biggest challenge over there is the whitebox manufacturers," he said, referring to low-cost Android phones.